 Table of contents

-Whether your ADHD is minimally disruptive or affects every aspect of your life, non-stimulant medications can be a gentler alternative if you don’t respond well to stimulant medications.
-In this article, we’ll dive into the different non-stimulant ADHD medications, what side effects you can expect, and how much they cost.
+In this article, we dive into the different non-stimulant ADHD medications, what side effects you can expect, and how much they cost.

-ADHD medications come in two forms, stimulant and non-stimulant, each of them with its own benefits and disadvantages.
-Stimulant drugs are often the first prescribed medication because they tend to work for many people with ADHD.
-That said, they may not always manage symptoms effectively.
+ADHD medications come in 2 forms, stimulant and non-stimulant.
+Both forms have benefits and disadvantages.
+If you have ADHD, stimulant drugs may be prescribed first because they tend to work for many people.
+That said, they may not always manage your symptoms effectively.

 Non-stimulant medications aren’t used as often, but they can be an effective alternative that improves overall concentration and impulse control.
 One of the key advantages of non-stimulant ADHD medication is the reduced risk of addiction.

-Though they’re carefully controlled and monitored, stimulant medications always carry some risk of addiction, especially for those with a history of substance use disorders.
-Non-stimulants offer symptom regulation without many of the same addictive qualities, ensuring people can get the treatment they need without worrying about how it might lead to a more severe problem.
+Though they’re carefully controlled and monitored, stimulant medications always carry some risk of addiction, especially if you have a history of substance use disorders.
+Non-stimulants offer symptom regulation without the same addictive qualities, ensuring you can get the treatment you need without worrying about how it might lead to a more severe problem.

 Strattera is the brand name for atomoxetine, a medication used to treat ADHD.
 It’s often used as part of a treatment plan that includes talk therapy.
-It’s the first FDA-approved non-stimulant medication for the treatment of ADHD, and it’s recognized as an effective alternative to drugs like Adderall and Ritalin.
+It was the first U.S. Food and Drug Administration (FDA)-approved non-stimulant medication for the treatment of ADHD, and it’s recognized as an effective alternative to drugs like Adderall and Ritalin

-It’s available via prescription, and it should only be taken at the discretion of a medical professional to avoid any substance abuse or unpleasant side effects.
+Strattera requires a prescription.
+It must be used with the guidance of a medical professional to avoid substance abuse or monitor for unpleasant side effects.

 Strattera is a selective norepinephrine reuptake inhibitor (SNRI), which means it raises norepinephrine activity in the brain.
-This increase in norepinephrine can help improve attention and curb impulsive behavior, which can present in people with ADHD.
+Norepinephrine is a neurotransmitter and a hormone that affects arousal, attention, cognitive function, and stress reactions.
+By increasing norepinephrine, Strattera can help improve your attention and curb impulsive behavior.

-Strattera may also raise dopamine levels in the brain, which is another chemical that typically fluctuates in those with ADHD and causes many of the same symptoms.
+Strattera may also raise dopamine levels in your brain, which is another chemical that typically fluctuates and causes many of the same symptoms as ADHD.

-Depending on a person’s age, weight, and the severity of their ADHD symptoms, one or two doses of Strattera may be required daily.
+Strattera stays in the body for up to 24 hours.
+Depending on your age, weight, and the severity of your ADHD symptoms, you may need 1 or 2 doses of Strattera each day.

-If a person requires two doses, the first dose is best taken first thing in the morning, and the second dose is best taken in the late afternoon/early evening as the first dose wears off.
-This ensures that Strattera’s benefits last throughout the day while avoiding any insomnia that could result from taking the medication late at night.
+If you require 2 doses, the first dose is best taken first thing in the morning, and the second dose is best taken in the late afternoon/early evening as the first dose wears off.
+This ensures that Strattera’s benefits last throughout the day while letting you avoid any insomnia that could result from taking it late at night.

 Strattera has many of the same side effects as other ADHD medications.
-It is highly unlikely that every person who takes Strattera will experience every side effect, and some people may experience certain side effects differently from others.
+If you’re taking Strattera, it’s unlikely that you’ll experience every side effect, and you may experience certain side effects differently from others.

 Some of the most common side effects of this non-stimulant ADHD medication include: